theclashingfritz/libotp/README.md

 __NOTE__ - This project is inspired, and based off of the libotp dynamic link library created for the now-closed MMORPGs - _Toontown Online_ and _Pirates of the Carribean Online_, and therefore will be geared towards supporting them.

-__EVEN BIGGER NOTE__ - A Custom Panda3D may be required in certain situations in till the official Panda3D team themselves fixes a issue.
+__EVEN BIGGER NOTE__ - A Custom Panda3D may be required in certain situations in till the official Panda3D team themselves fix a issue.
 Such as issues with MouseWatcherBase.
 (Thanks for the crashing assertions P3D Team, They techinally aren't even needed as they can be replaced with IF statements!
 D:)

 ### Features ###
 > * A **CMover** remake so Doodles will work!
 Woopie!